 “Our design was not just a visual design.
 It worked so strongly as corporate design – a design that visually expressed both our culture, our vision and the way our audience saw us – that it was constantly a benchmark for us.”Hc Gimbel, former CEO at Republique Now, head of finance and administration at Aalborg Theatre

 Applicable to all of our design work is that we start with ‘Why’.
-“When working together with our clients, we strive to always know their purpose, goal and overall strategy for us to be able to transform this visually.
-When we are creating a visual identity, we are merely translating the strategy into a visual language – you can call it a conceptual translation and amplification of the purpose and strategy”, says Per Madsen.
+“When working together with our clients, we strive always to know their purpose, goal and overall strategy for us to be able to transform this visually.
+When we create a visual identity, we merely translate the strategy into a visual language – you can call it a conceptual translation and amplification of the purpose and strategy, “ says Per Madsen.

 When done right, the visual identity can both emphasise and enhance the core message from the organisation and be a guiding star in decision-making.
 As one of our former partners expressed it, when speaking of the visual identity for Republique Theatre: “Our design was not just a visual design.
 It worked so strongly as corporate design – a design that visually expressed both our culture, our vision and the way our audience saw us – that it was constantly a benchmark for us.”.
 (Hc Gimbel, former CEO at Republique Now, head of finance and administration at Aalborg Theatre).

 At IDna Group, we have a long history of creating and working with cultural brands and identities.
 Read about our strategy work for Willumsens’s Museum here, and see some of our cultural identities below: